JimmyGuya/Lux-Dev-Project-1/README.md

 - **Python:** For data manipulation and analysis using the pandas library (All tasks).
 - **SQL:** For querying the dataset and performing aggregation and filtering operations (Tasks 4, 5, 8, and 9).

-## Dataset

-The dataset used for this analysis includes columns for date/time, atmospheric pressure, temperature, dewpoint temperature, weather, wind speed, visibility, and relative humidity.
-Ensure that the dataset is loaded properly before executing the queries and analysis.

 ## Instructions